-Big Data is a popular term used to describe the massive collection of data, whether structured, semi-structured, unstructured or raw.
-Data may be defined as an asset on balance sheet.
+Big Data is a popular term used to describe the massive collection of data, whether structured, semi-structured, unstructured, or raw.
+Data may be defined as an asset on the balance sheet.

-- Velocity – speed of data in and out, and
+- Velocity: The speed of data in and out, and

-- Variety – range of data types and sources which include: unstructured text documents, picture, video, email, audio, stock ticker data, financial transactions, etc.
+- Variety: The range of data types and sources which include: unstructured text documents, picture, video, email, audio, stock ticker data, financial transactions, etc.

 - Complexity: As large volumes of data come from multiple sources, data management becomes a challenging task.

-In fact, the data sets are so big and complex that it becomes very difficult and challenging to process them using the traditional data processing applications.
-It is estimated that about 2.5 quintillion bytes of data is created every day.
+In fact, the data sets are so big and complex that it becomes very difficult and challenging to process them using traditional data processing applications.
+It is estimated that about 2.5 quintillion bytes of data are created every day.